hargettp/aop/README.md

 For modules that define aspects, its usually a good idea to name the module after the aspect: for example, if the aspect is `some_aspect(Foo)` then a good convention is to name the module `some_aspect`.
 When multiple source files (and thus multiple modules) are necessary to fully implement an aspect, then sub-modules loadable with `use_module(some_aspect/internals`) can have the module name `some_aspect_internals`.

+Note that objects themselves provide an alternative to modules for creating a modular application.
+Because each object essentially defines a namespace for dispatching methods, then objects themselves can be used to create logical boundaries between units of code.
+For example, one can easily add common routines for manipulating lists to a `lists` object, thus placing such routines in a logical module.

 ## Reflection

 For situations where introspection of the aspects, objects, and methods available in an application, `aop` defines several predicates and common methods available universally.